 - What could I do this year that I couldn’t do last year?

 - Where have I overcome an addiction or bad habit?

 - Did I overcome fear, shame or insecurity?

-Because these are the goals that aren’t usually measured, but that you still reached.
+These are the goals that aren’t usually measured but you still reached them.
 You have to acknowledge, pat yourself on the back and give gratitude for your personal growth.